tylerlong/kickstart/README.md

 ## Usage

 ```
-ks -b boilerplate-project/ -c config.yml -o output-directory/
+ks -b boilerplate-project -c config.yml -o output-directory
 ```

-A new project will be created at `output-directory/`, using `boilerplate-project/` as boilerplate and `config.yml` as configuration file.
+A new project will be created at `output-directory`, using `boilerplate-project` as boilerplate and `config.yml` as configuration file.

-`-o output-directory/` is optional.
+`-o output-directory` is optional.
 By default it is '.'.

 `-c config.yml` is also optional.
 The default configuration file `boilerplate-project/kickstart.yml` will be used.
 If you do specify a configuration file, configuration items in your configuration file will override the default ones.